freer4/elevuetor/elevuetor-dotnet/README.md

 ### Caveats
 1. The .net-> js translator currently requires that you manually define the ForeignKeys for 1-1 relationships in your models.
 Not a huge thing but a bit annoying.
 This can hopefully be overcome later

-2. Although Crust supports guid PKs/ids (untested) this package defaults ids to ints.
+2. Although elevuetor-js supports guid PKs/ids (untested) this package defaults ids to ints.
 It's not a priority for me at this time, but the intent is for GUID ids to be supported
 ---

 ## Controllers

-Do your controllers as usual, just use the EfVueMantle.ControllerBase class as your base.
+Do your controllers as usual, just use the ElevuetorDotNet.ControllerBase class as your base.
 ```
 public class CommentController : ControllerBase<CommentModel, CommentService>
 {